Should You Use Distilled Water For Plants?

 This method of water distillation is demonstrated in this video.

-It’s worth noting although all instructions and this video call for the use of a block of ice, and the ice is actually unnecessary.
+It’s worth noting although all instructions and this video call for the use of a block of ice, the ice is actually unnecessary.

 The boiling water will condense on the underside of the lid and drip into the receptacle without the ice.